- How to Participate

 - Will my library receive a free game this year?

 If you're one of the first thousand libraries to register for International Games Day, you'll be able to request the board game donated by our official sponsor.
-Please also note that our board game donors cannot ship to PO boxes, so you'll need to provide us with a full postal address.
+Please also note that our board game donors may not be able to ship to PO boxes, and you need to provide us with a full postal address.
 We're sorry, but if we can't ship to something other than a PO box, we won't be able to send you the games.

 - How can I tell if my library will receive a free game?